-With teacher appreciation day quickly approaching, I wanted to share couple fun fingerprint teacher appreciation gift ideas with you that I helped make for my own kids teachers last year.
+With teacher appreciation day quickly approaching, I wanted to share a couple of fun fingerprint teacher appreciation gift ideas with you that I helped make for my own kids’ teachers last year.

-Ink pads – I had three colors I let the students chose from for the butterflies – I got mine at Hobby Lobby
+Ink pads – I had three colors I let the students choose from for the butterflies – I got mine at Hobby Lobby

 Free printable – You can download it below

 This project is a quick one and should take about 30 minutes at the most to get through all of the students in the class.
 I like to set up a little area just outside the classroom door or if you have a nearby empty room or library close by that would work too.

 I bring three students out at a time and let them put their fingerprints down four times as the butterfly wings.
 I then use a fine tip Sharpie to write their name under their butterfly.
 I send the student back in to tap another on the shoulder to send them out so we don’t disrupt the classroom.

 After all, the students have made their butterflies and they are dry.
 I went back and filled in the butterfly body and antennae using the fine tip Sharpie.
 Pop it in a frame and you are ready to gift it!

 To keep with our butterfly theme for the teacher, we also decorated her door for teacher appreciation week.
 While I had the students outside doing their fingerprints, I also printed some butterflies for them to color quickly.
 I took them home and cut them out and we decorated the door with them.
 Her teacher absolutely LOVED it!